How to Make Chart of Accounts: Tips for Small Business

-You can use your chart of accounts to get a better understanding of your business’s financial state and plan for your business’s future.
+Your small business accounting department can use your chart of accounts to better understand your business’s financial state and plan for your business’s future.
 Here are some common ways small businesses use the chart of accounts:

 1. Track Your Business’s Money

-Your chart of accounts can let you know where all the money in your business is coming from.
-You can track all your sales and get a grasp of which assets could easily be liquidated if you ever needed to quickly collect cash for your business.
+When looked at in tandem with other financial statements, such as the statement of cash flow, your chart of accounts can let you know where you’re getting cash payments and where all the money in your business is coming from.
+Looking at the income statement accounts, you can track all your sales.
+And looking at your balance sheet accounts can help you get a grasp of which assets your business owns that could easily be liquidated if you ever need to quickly collect cash for your business.

 2. Understand What Your Business Owes

-Your chart of accounts allows you to get an overview of all the money your business owes.
-You’ll see all your short, medium and long-term loans and if you have any employees, your chart of accounts lets you know what your business owes for payroll.
+Your chart of accounts allows you to get an overview of all the debts you owe to others—the company’s liabilities.
+In your liability accounts, you’ll see all your short, medium, and long-term loans, and interest payable on those loans.
+Your company’s liabilities will also include invoices payable (also known as accounts payable).
+And if you have any employees, your chart of accounts lets you know what your business owes for wages payable.

 3. Track Your Spending

 The chart of accounts lets you easily track all the money going out of your business.
-You’ll get to see your recurring payments, like rent, utilities and insurance.
+In your general ledger expense accounts, you’ll see your recurring payments, like rent, utilities, and insurance.
 It can also help you make better spending decisions by seeing where your money goes and evaluating where cuts can be made.

 4. File Your Tax Returns

 A properly managed chart of accounts makes tax season much more efficient.
-Your chart of accounts will track all the expenses and revenues you’ll need to report to the IRS at tax time, in one place.
+Your chart of accounts will track all the expenses and revenues from your income statement that you’ll need to report to the IRS at tax time in one place.